 The reality of building a career in M&A and PE

-Landing a job in private equity, straight out of college is highly unlikely, because it's a very specialized field and requires special skill sets and a deep knowledge base.
+Landing a job in private equity, straight out of college is highly unlikely because it’s a very specialized field and requires special skill sets and a deep knowledge base.

 You need to have the right kind of people who can groom you.
 You need to research a lot because there is an information overload right now.

-I have seen people working in strategy consulting at Deloitte, McKinsey, and eventually getting bored.
+I have seen people working in strategy consulting at Deloitte, and McKinsey, and eventually getting bored.
 They want to move from core strategy work to private equity or venture capital space.

 And inversely I have seen people working in investment banking, making millions of dollars a year, and still being unhappy.
 Eventually, they switched back to Corporate M&A, because it offered a decent work-life balance.